 Travel & Passport Information

 Students are responsible for their own travel arrangements to and from Rome.
 If you do not already have a passport, apply for one at your earliest convenience.
 Be sure to allow sufficient processing time.
 If you do have a passport, check the expiration date and renew if necessary.
 Your passport expiration date should be six months beyond the date on which you intend to return home.
 American passport holders do not need visas to study in Italy for up to 90 days.
 If your passport is not an American passport, different rules may apply.
-Please contact email@example.com and the CUA Abroad office for additional information.
+Please contact firstname.lastname@example.org and the CUAbroad office for additional information.